- How To Optimize Windows 10 for gaming?

 5. Always keep turn on Game mode to optimize windows 10 for gaming

 In Windows 10, there is a feature called Game Mode.
-Game mode is specially built for gaming purpose.
+The game mode is specially built for gaming purposes.
 So keep it on while gaming to get maximum advantage.
-When you use Game Mode, windows prioritize gaming experience.
+When you use Game Mode, windows prioritize the gaming experience.

 - Go to Settings > Gaming.

 - Select Game Mode from the left-hand side options